Last updated on 19-Apr-2023

 We are beach lovers and planned our daily itineraries to visit as many beaches and other coastal points of interest as possible, dedicating less time to exploring the cities themselves (yet another reason to go back and more detailed posts to come!).
 From our research, we knew that most beaches have amenities and sun loungers/umbrellas/canopies to rent for the day, but the cost can add up quickly and since we would most likely want to spend time at more than one spot per day, we decided to purchase two beach chairs and an umbrella (easily available at beachwear shops all over the Algarve as well as other stores/supermarkets around the country) and kept them in the car for easy access and comfort everywhere we went.

-On Day 4, we crossed the Old Bridge (Ponte Velha) over the Arade River to head east of Portimao, stopped at Pintadinho Beach (Praia do Pintadinho), Ponta do Altar Lighthouse (Farol da Ponta do Altar), and spent some time walking around Carvoeiro to check out the bustling town with its hilly terrain and cute small beach.
+Carvoeiro to check out the bustling town with its hilly terrain and cute small beach.
 The beach and surrounding areas were very crowded with the set-up for a festival and finding parking nearby was a challenge, so we didn’t stay long and continued on.
 From Carvoeiro, we took the scenic road to Algar Seco and enjoyed privileged viewpoints of the coastline and rock formations.
 There’s also a nice boardwalk between the two points to walk at leisure.
 We drove by luxury homes and hotels/resorts until the next stop at the famous Benagil Beach (Praia do Benagil).
 Parking spaces right by the beach are very limited, in part due to the terrain and narrow road, but a large free parking lot is located further up the hill, across from the Litoral Restaurant (it’s a steep trek down and back up).
-After parking, we walked the trails leading to the edge of the cliffs, literally above the famous Benagil Caves, and came to a spot where we could see the inside of the cave from above, as there is an opening on the roof.
+After parking, we walked the trails leading to the edge of the cliffs, literally above the famous Benagil Caves, and came to a spot where we could see the inside of the cave from above, as there is an opening on the rock (roof of the cave below).
 At the beach, we bought tickets for a boat tour to the caves and enjoyed the nice sandy stretch, clear water and beautiful surroundings until our allotted tour time.
 Our boat tour guide from Taruga Tours was great, and a visit to the caves is a total MUST do! – rental kayaks are available at the beach as well and kayakers are able to reach/stop at many of the nearby caves and small beaches accessible only from the sea.
 Thoroughly exhilarated and amazed after our tour, we returned to the car to drive to our last planned stop of the day, the popular Instagram hot-spot Marinha Beach (Praia da Marinha) with its breathtaking views and undeniable beauty.
 A perfect place to end the day before driving back to Portimao.

 On Day 6, we left the hotel in the morning and drove straight to the scenic Sao Rafael Beach (Praia de Sao Rafael), and then checked out the small and rocky Arrifes Beach (Praia de Arrifes).
 Getting into Albufeira next, we found a (rare) parking spot and started exploring on foot.
 The three beaches near the city centre – Peneco, Pescadores and Inatel – were very nice and offered lots of amenities.
 On our way out of the city, we checked out a few other beaches – Alemaes (Praia dos Alemaes), Oura (Praia da Oura), Santa Eulalia (Praia de Santa Eulalia), and the wide stretch of red cliffs and golden sand in Falesia (Praia da Falesia) – before heading back to Quarteira to finish the day at Forte Novo Beach (Praia do Forte Novo).